esrlabs/bake/documentation/concepts/the_project_meta_file.rst

 What is the Project.meta file
 *****************************
-The `Project.meta` file is bakes configuration file.
+The `Project.meta` file is bake's configuration file.

 * Every project has a Project.meta file in the project root directory.
 * A Project.meta file contains one or more build configurations.